Pallab-Nath/Pallab-Nath/README.md

 - 👋 Hi, I’m @Pallab-Nath
 - 👀 I’m interested in Coding .
 - 🌱 I’m currently learning full stack developement .
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for an opportunity ...
-- 📫 How to reach me ...
+- 📫 My Mail id pallabnath98@gmail.com

 <!---
 Pallab-Nath/Pallab-Nath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.